-The troops at the time had a strong military flavor (despite Baden-Powell’s insistence that the Boy Scout movement was not a military movement) and a Captain G.R.
+The troops at the time had a strong military flavor (despite Baden-Powell's insistence that the Boy Scout movement was not a military movement), and Captain G.R.
 Harbaugh was persuaded to become drillmaster.
-Soon there was a “well-drilled troop” with a “splendid drum and bugle corps.”
+Soon there was a "well-drilled troop" with a "splendid drum and bugle corps."
 Early photographs reflect this military bearing.

 By 1912 The Highland Park Press was regularly reporting on the activities of the growing scouting movement.
 For example, in August of that year, 30 Boy Scouts from the "local council" (there was no official "Council" at that time) camped at Long Lake in Libertyville for two weeks and returned "tanned and fit."

 According to Northeast Illinois Council records, William Kleinpell of Wilmette received his Eagle in 1913.
 The record does not indicate a troop.